-If you have been accused of smoking and driving and are facing a marijuana DUI charge, the Los Angeles DUI Attorney’s legal team can help you understand the criminal defense process and provide services aimed at minimizing the consequences of a potential conviction.
+If you have been accused of smoking and driving and now face a marijuana DUI charge, the Los Angeles DUI lawyer can help you.
 Contact us for a case evaluation.
+Time is of the essence if you want the best possible outcome.

-How Does Law Enforcement Know That Someone Is Smoking and Driving?
+How Does Law Enforcement Know That Someone May Be Smoking and Driving?

 Generally, law enforcement officers make contact with individuals who they suspect are driving while smoking marijuana in the following circumstances:

-- The officer pulled the driver over after observing them driving like they are impaired, such as weaving in and out of the travel lane, or driving well above or below the speed limit.
+- The officer pulled the driver over after observing them driving in a way that suggested impairment.
+This includes things like weaving in and out of the travel lane or driving well above or below the speed limit.

-- The driver was involved in an accident that resulted in injuries or death and there is reason to believe the accident was a result of impaired driving.
+- The driver was involved in an accident and there is reason to believe the accident was a result of impaired driving.

 The Potential Penalties of a Marijuana DUI

-Except in cases involving an injury or fatal accident, or other extenuating circumstances, individuals who have been convicted of marijuana DUI can expect to be charged with a misdemeanor offense.
+Except in cases involving an injury or fatality, or certain other circumstances, individuals who have been convicted of marijuana DUI can expect to be charged with a misdemeanor offense.

 A misdemeanor marijuana DUI carries consequences of: